-Both carriers will be completed as originally planned, in a Short Take-Off and Vertical Landing (STOVL) configuration, and will use the Lockheed Martin F-35B Lightning II aircraft.
+Both carriers will be completed as originally planned, in a Short Take-Off and Vertical Landing (STOVL) configuration, and will use the Lockheed Martin F-35B Lightning aircraft.
 They are designed to carry up to 36 F-35B aircraft and four helicopters although they have the capacity to carry many more aircraft than this.
 Typically the amount and the type of aircraft carried will depend on the carrier's mission.
 As well as the F-35B aircraft, there will also be fourteen Merlin HM2 helicopters available with nine anti-submarine Merlin HM2 and up to five Merlin HM2 fitted with Crowsnest for airbourne early warning.
 Alternatively a Littoral Manoeuvre package could include a mix of Royal Navy Commando Helicopter Force Merlin HC4, Wildcat AH1, RAF Chinooks, and Army Air Corps Apache helicopters.
 Below are the types of aircraft that will most likely be carried:

 The F-35B is a fifth-generation, single-seat, single-engine, all-weather stealth, multi-role combat aircraft.
 It is designed to perform ground attack and air defense missions.

-The Royal Air Force (RAF) and Fleet Air Arm (FAA) will jointly operate the F-35B Lightning II, which will be based at RAF Marham from 2018, and the base is currently undergoing enhanced infrastructure to support these aircraft.
+The Royal Air Force (RAF) and Fleet Air Arm (FAA) will jointly operate the F-35B Lightning, which will be based at RAF Marham from 2018, and the base has undergone enhanced infrastructure to support these aircraft.
 The F-35B will be operated by 617 Squadron RAF and 809 Naval Air Squadron (Fleet Air Arm), as well as three further unnamed squadrons.
 These Squadrons will have a mix of RAF and Royal Navy personnel and both will deploy aboard the new Royal Navy Queen Elizabeth class aircraft carriers.
-Currently the UK has ten F-35B aircraft (17 Sqn) being used for Operation and Evaluation in the USA.

 F-35B Lightning II Squadrons:

-• 17 Squadron RAF Operation and Evaluation (Edwards AFB, USA) - F-35B Lightning II.
+• 17 Squadron RAF Operation and Evaluation (Edwards AFB, USA) - F-35B Lightning.

-• Unnamed Squadron RAF (To be formed at RAF Marham) - F-35B Lightning II.
+• Unnamed Squadron RAF (To be formed at RAF Marham) - F-35B Lightning.

-• Unnamed Squadron Naval Air Squadron (To be formed at RAF Marham) - F-35B Lightning II.
+• Unnamed Squadron Naval Air Squadron (To be formed at RAF Marham) - F-35B Lightning.

 At the end of 2009, it was announced that the Royal Air Force would transfer its Merlin helicopters to the Commando Helicopter Force (CHF) who were retiring their Sea King helicopters in 2016.
 Twenty five Merlin HC3 helicopters were acquired by the Commando Helicopter Force, who are based at RNAS Yeovilton, but they needed to be made suitable for shipboard operations.
 Seven helicopters were upgraded to HC3i (i for interim) which included folding rotors.
 The Merlin HC4 will be fully upgraded with folding rotors, and similar avionics to the Merlin HM2.
 Commando Helicopter Force use these helicopters in support of 3 Commando Brigade Royal Marines and other force elements.

 The Falklands War, in 1982, proved that an Airbourne Early Warning (AEW) aircraft is essential to provide a vital intelligence, surveillance and tracking system, capable of detecting any potential threats at sea.
-Presently, this job is done by the Sea King ASaC.7 helicopter, based at RNAS Culdrose, which is due to retire in September 2018, but this will be replaced by Crowsnest, a tactical sensor suite which can be fitted to any Royal Navy Merlin HM2 helicopter.
+This job has been done by the Sea King ASaC.7 helicopter, based at RNAS Culdrose, which retired in September 2018, but this will be replaced by Crowsnest, a tactical sensor suite which can be fitted to any Royal Navy Merlin HM2 helicopter.
 Ten Crowsnest pods are planned and the first Merlin 'Crowsnest' helicopter entered service in March 2021 based at RNAS Culdrose.
 Three 820 NAS Merlin HM.2 helicopters were fitted with Crowsnest and deployed on HMS Queen Elizabeth in May 2021 during the Queen Elizabeth Carrier Strike Group (CSG21) deployment to the Pacific.

 • 814 Naval Air Squadron (RNAS Culdrose) - Merlin HM.2.